Never too Old: Play Guitar and Reclaim Your Musical Joy

 Founder, Gentle Octaves

-I founded Gentle Octaves as a place where science, movement, and musicianship meet helping adults rediscover (or finally begin) their musical journey with freedom and confidence
+I founded Gentle Octaves as a place where science, movement, and musicianship meet helping adults play guitar with less tensions, less pain and more confidence.

-This work comes from over 15 years of experience in chronic pain, movement dysfunction, and nervous-system rehab mixed with decades of playing, teaching, and plenty of lived trial-and-error
+This work comes from over 15 years of experience mixed with playing, teaching, treating and plenty of lived trial-and-error.

 Explore more at: